- $60.00 incl. GST for PSNZ members

 About the product

-This learning consists of a presentation on demand, supplementary resources, discussion points and a reflective template to help you use this education to improve everyday practice.
+This learning consists of two thirty-minute presentations, supplementary resources, reflective questions of group discussion and a reflective template to help you use this education to improve everyday practice.

 This learning activity has been accredited by PSNZ Education (Professional Development and Training) for 1 hour of professional learning and is suitable for inclusion in a pharmacist’s records for Continuing Professional Development (CPD) purposes.

 This learning can be used for your annual recertification requirements -

 Presented By: John Faisandier